dp-beck/weather_app/README.md

 DONE 3.
 Write functions that process the JSON data you’re getting from the API and return an object with only the data you require for your app.

-4. Set up a simple form that will let users input their location and will fetch the weather info.
+DONE 4.
+Set up a simple form that will let users input their location and will fetch the weather info.

+DONE 5.
+Write function to convert to celsius and back.

-5. Display the information on your webpage!
+DONE 5.
+Display the information on your webpage!

 6. Include a toggle switch for celsius to fahrenheit.

-7. Change background image based on current weather
+    Make it toggle

+7. Conver text weather description to SVG display

 8. Add any styling you like!